SnailNail/xcxtool/README.md

 The comparison is a simple naive byte-to-byte comparison and the output will be quite verbose if there are significant changes between save states.

-An alternative mode for this command is to directly monitor Cemu's process memory for changes in real time, while optionally recording a gameplay via OBS Studio.
-This will produce a simple log of changes in JSON format that can be processed later.

-For gameplay recording, OBS Studio must be installed, configured to record Cemu and must have the Websocket interface enabled, and must be running when the command is executed.
-OBS settings for xcxtool are described below.

 ### Configuration